-Their first product was a rudimentary bulldozer blade for cutting in logging trails and soon after that their first scraper, a hydraulically operated machine, was introduced.
+Its first product was a rudimentary bulldozer blade for cutting in logging trails and soon after that the first scraper, a hydraulically operated machine, was introduced.

-During WWII Isaacson made propeller shafts and rudder posts for US Navy “Liberty Ships” and were recognized by the US Government for their high quality work.
+During WWII Isaacson made propeller shafts and rudder posts for US Navy “Liberty Ships” and were recognised by the US Government for its high quality work.

 During the 1940s, many of the attachment companies formed partnerships with the track type tractor manufacturers for preferential supply of their equipment.